 Cornmeal with Spinach or Polenta with Spinach is a simple cozy vegetarian dish meal that is usually enjoyed with avocado in Haiti.
 It is filling and a versartile dish that is served for breakfast, lunch and dinner.

 In every cuisine, you will find several recipes made with cornmeal.
-Whether it is a boiled, baked, or fried or even served as breakfast, Cornmeal, a common staple food can be found in many supermarkets in many forms.
-Usually grounded to fine, medium and coarse consistencies, it is a staple food that is available everywhere you can think of.
+Whether it is boiled, baked, fried, or even served as breakfast, Cornmeal, a common staple food can be found in many supermarkets in many forms.
+Usually grounded to fine, medium, and coarse consistencies, it is a staple food that is available everywhere you can think of.

-Cornmeal with spinach, polenta with spinach or mais avec epinard are all the same.
-The only time the dish would be different that is if tomatoes are only added.
+Cornmeal with spinach or polenta with spinach, or mais avec epinard is all the same.
+The only time the dish would be different is if tomatoes are only added.
 Many people often add tomato paste as well.
 Cornmeal with spinach is common in the Haitian community.
 It is quite an adaptable dish because you can add any leafy vegetable you prefer and even okra which must be cooked at the right temperature and not overcooked to avoid sliminess or the gooey texture it sometimes gives.

 As a staple food, corn has been on the table for many people around the world.
-Whether it is in the form of corn on the cob, or corn salad, or as a porridge, with beans, vegetables or buy itself, it quite common to find it in many households.
+Whether it is in the form of corn on the cob, or corn salad, or as porridge, with beans, vegetables, or by itself, it is quite common to find it in many households.